LuisCarlosRojasTorres/Books/ComputerScience/UncleBob/CleanArchitecture/Sec4-Components.md

 ### CCP: The Common Closure Principle

-`Gather into components those classes that change for the same reasons and at the same times.
-Separate into different components those classes that change at different times and for different reasons`
+`classes that change for the same reasons and at the same times = same component`

+- In general **maintainability** is more important than **reusability** (how many times you will reuse a component vs how many minor versons you will release of that sw?)
+- So, if a requirement changes, there is a good chance that a minimal number of software components will change.
+This minimizes the workload related to releasing, revalidating, and redeploying the software.
+- For example, three classes that calculate trigonometric functions for a given angle in radians.
+If the algorithm to calculate the radian into to the return value of the functions change, all those functions also changes.
+So they shall go to the same module.
+Even if a requirements changes affecting the trigonometric functions, only onw component will be affected (because all they belong to the same component).

 ### CRP: The Common Reuse Principle